lmcai/PhyloHerb/README.md

 Johnson, M., Zaretskaya, I., Raytselis, Y., Merezhuk, Y., McGinnis, S., & Madden, T. L. (2008).
 NCBI BLAST: a better web interface.
 Nucleic acids research, 36(suppl_2), W5-W9.

+**Recent application examples**:

+Combined with the morphological and distribution data from herbarium specimens, this approach provides an unparalleled opportunity to study taxonomy, biogeography, and macroevolution.
+This pipeline has been tested in the Barbados Cherry family Malpighiaceae, Clusiaceae, and several groups of algae.
+Each of these datasets contains hundreds to thousands of species and our pipeline extracts ample data to resolve both recent radiations (e.g., *Bunchosia*, Malpighiaceae >135 sp within 10 Myr) and ancient divergences (e.g., red algea at hundreds of millions of years ago).

+## Announcement :mega: :mega: :mega:

+**New workshop July 24, 2022:** We will hold an in-person workshop (with remote options) at Botany 2022 in Anchorage.
+See the BSA website for [abstract](https://www.botanyconference.org/engine/search/index.php?func=detail&aid=16).
+Workshop materials can be found [here](/tutorial).

+**New features released:** Since PhyloHerb v1.1+, you can pull low-copy nuclear genes (e.g., Angiosperm 353) from your genome skimming data.
+All you need is the reference sequences and raw reads.
+PhyloHerb will output fasta files that are ready for alignment.
+Check the [low-copy nuclear gene tutorial](https://github.com/lmcai/PhyloHerb/tree/v1.1#iv-retrieve-low-copy-nuclear-genes) below.

+**New publication:** Initial PhyloHerb release accepted at APPS!
+Stay tuned for the early view! :tada:

 ## Quick link

 [I. Prerequisites and installation](https://github.com/lmcai/PhyloHerb#i-prerequisites-and-installation)